Constructive End of Phase 2 Meeting with FDA for Status Epilepticus Completed in March; Pivotal Phase 3 Clinical Trial Expected to Begin Next Quarter

-RADNOR, Pa., Aug.
-08, 2019 (GLOBE NEWSWIRE) -- Marinus Pharmaceuticals, Inc. (MRNS), a pharmaceutical company dedicated to the development of innovative therapeutics to treat epilepsy and neuropsychiatric disorders, today provided a business update on its clinical development activities and reported its financial results for the second quarter ended June 30, 2019.
+RADNOR, Pa., May 04, 2020 (GLOBE NEWSWIRE) -- Marinus Pharmaceuticals, Inc. (MRNS), a pharmaceutical company dedicated to the development of innovative therapeutics to treat rare seizure disorders, today provided an update on its clinical development activities and reported its financial results for the first quarter ended March 31, 2020.

 CDKL5 Deficiency Disorder (CDD)

 Enrollment has been completed in the pivotal Phase 3 Marigold Study, which is evaluating the use of oral ganaxolone in children and young adults with CDD.
 The global, double‑blind, placebo‑controlled, clinical trial has enrolled 101 patients between the ages of 2 and 21 with a confirmed disease‑related CDKL5 gene variant.